nzjess/softsync/README.md

 #### cp

+The `cp` command is the central softsync command.
+It has three main functions, depending on what parameters are passed.
+First, it creates softlinks, either to real files or to other softlinks.
+Second, it can reconstruct a root for just a selection of files, into another root, following softlinks as required in order to ensure that the real files that are softlinked to are present in the reconstructed root.
+And third, it can materialise real (or symlinked) copies of softlinked files from one root into another.

 `softsync cp -h`

 ```
 usage: softsync cp [-h] [-R src[:dest]] [-f] [-r] [-c] [-s] [-v] [--dry]
                    src-path [dest-path]